 Each of your customers receive countless emails each day.
-That means, if you do not take the time to develop a strategy, your emails will get lost in crowded inboxes, or worse, be sent to the spam folder.
-You can learn how to build an effective email strategy and send emails that people genuinely want to read.
+In other words, if you do not take the time to develop a strategy, your emails will get lost in crowded inboxes, or worse, be sent to the spam folder.
+Therefore, you can learn how to build an effective email strategy and send emails that people genuinely want to read.
 It just takes a plan, to be specific one that can be broken down into a few key steps.
 Thinking of the following five steps as an outline for your email strategy.
 We will dive deeper into some of these in a moment.

 An effective email is a relevant email.
 Like everything else in marketing, begin with your buyer persona, gain an understanding of what they want and tailor your email campaign to your audience’s needs.

 Prior to coming up with your campaign goals, gather some context.
 Research the average email statistics for your industry and use them as benchmarks for your goals.